 Elsewhere, we designated other wall sections to the days of the week, months, shapes, colours, numbers, animals and the weather.
 I’d never been much of an arts and crafts guy, so I kept my contributions simple by making vocabulary cards for all the wall art.
 From branch, leaf, apple, pear, orange, cat, dog, pig and horse to triangle, square, circle, rectangle, cloud, rain and much more… I felt sure the decorations would play a direct role in the kids’ language growth.
 Day by day, piece-by-piece, it was starting to look and feel like a cosy little school.

-Tracy meanwhile, EE’s principal and sole owner, was glued to the phone trying to lure in potential students for demo classes.
+Trudy meanwhile, EE’s principal and sole owner, was glued to the phone trying to lure in potential students for demo classes.
 “Leighton!
 We have two girls coming tomorrow!” she trilled one day, so excited that she was virtually running around in circles.
 The demo process certainly took some getting used to.
 Basically, parents would bring their kids in for a free thirty-minute trial class.
-But the information Tracy gave me before each session rarely harmonised with the reality come show time.
+But the information Trudy gave me before each session rarely harmonised with the reality come show time.
 “Ok… tomorrow there will be four children aged 4-6, coming at 16:00!” she announced one day.
 So I scuttled off to my classroom to prepare a suitable lesson, photocopying course book pages, devising a game or two and preparing the right song.
 But the next day only one student turned up, forty -five minutes early with half the family in tow.
 This included a dreadful grandmother, who kept interrupting my lesson to tell poor Kevin to sit up straight, speak clearly and listen to the teacher.
 It was all I could do to stop myself from telling her to shut up!

 On our second week the demos started to roll in thick and fast and slowly but surely we got used to the chaos that each day brought.
-There was a fair bit of pressure, what with the parents watching my every move from the back of the room and Tracy standing in the corner grinning and sweating.
-At the end of each demo everyone filed out and the parents would sit at Tracy’s desk in deep discussion.
-All but a select few spoke barely a word of English, so it seemed any decision was based purely on their intuition of myself, as well as the quality of Tracy’s sales pitch.
+There was a fair bit of pressure, what with the parents watching my every move from the back of the room and Trudy standing in the corner grinning and sweating.
+At the end of each demo everyone filed out and the parents would sit at Trudy’s desk in deep discussion.
+All but a select few spoke barely a word of English, so it seemed any decision was based purely on their intuition of myself, as well as the quality of Trudy’s sales pitch.
 Nevertheless, every day at EE was an enlightening experience and all the while we watched and learned.

-I really enjoyed my classes with Harley, a polite boy-genius rocking the Harry Potter look.
+I really enjoyed my classes with Happy a polite boy-genius rocking the Harry Potter look.
 He was like a human sponge, no matter what I taught him he just retained it all and had an amazing knack for pronunciation.
-“Harley really love your lesson!” oozed Tracy, but in truth it was all down to the kid; he just seemed to have a gift for English.
+“Happy really love your lesson!” oozed Trudy, but in truth it was all down to the kid; he just seemed to have a gift for English.
 But as good as gold as he was in my class, he was a whole different beast with his mother.
 “No way!” was his default expression whenever she asked him to do something.
 He also had quite the temper and both S and I would awkwardly look the other way whenever he descended into one of his violent tantrums of slamming doors and throwing his school bag to the floor.
 On one infamous occasion he actually kicked his mum in the leg with a vicious kung Fu move after she’d told him he couldn’t have a chocolate bar before dinner.

-One day we arrived at school only to be bundled outside again by a highly excitable Tracy.
+One day we arrived at school only to be bundled outside again by a highly excitable Trudy.
 “Let’s go!” she sang, waving her car keys at us.
 “Today we go to the book fair… very big event… my school needs better books!”
 And so we drove off across the city to The Beijing Exhibition Centre.
 The traffic was so appalling it took us nearly an hour and a half to get there.
 Happily, the journey was well worth it!
 The place was mind-boggling, with floors and floors of books in pretty much every language you could think of.
-The English floor was humongous and every time I picked something up Tracy asked me “Do you like it?
+The English floor was humongous and every time I picked something up Trudy asked me “Do you like it?
 Is it good?
 We can buy it!”
 We ended up getting a bunch of classics like Hansel and Gretel, The Gingerbread man and Rapunzel.
 We also came away with a pile of pop-up books, including Don’t You Dare, Dragon and What’s the time Mr. Wolf?

 It was also decided that my classes would work from the Primary Colors series, an action-packed set of course books aimed at kids between the ages of six and twelve.
 Based on the adventures of a group of children who travel around the world in their flying car, each book was stuffed with songs, games and a variety of fun activities.

-“Tracy sounds ideal!” exclaimed Risa, sipping from her glass of wine.
+“Trudy sounds ideal!” exclaimed Risa, sipping from her glass of wine.
 “You guys have seriously lucked out,” echoed Richard, “Our principal doesn’t even know our names and if you’re like one minute later your pay gets docked”.

 S and I were celebrating our one-year wedding anniversary with a party that also doubled up as a housewarming.
 In addition to Risa and Richard, there was also Marc and Amy, Kat, Rosey, Cameron and a few more Camp America survivors.
 I’ll never forget how we went to pick them all up from the Shangdi Subway station and lead them back to our apartment in a motorcade of vehicles that were little more than motorised wheelbarrows.